 ― George Taylor, 'Planet of the Apes', (1968)

-A grim collection of films depicting global threats, dystopian societies, post-apocalyptic worlds, and the planet Earth blowing up real good.
+A grim collection of films depicting global threats, dystopian societies, post-apocalyptic worlds, and (in a few cases) the planet Earth blowing up real good.

 Apocalypse Wow!
 Why Do We Love the End of the World So Damn Much?, via WestWord: